Apios americana: Indigenous peoples of the Americas

 The tubers have traditionally been a staple food among most Indigenous peoples of the Americas within the natural range of the plant.
 In 1749, the travelling Swedish botanist Peter Kalm wrote, "Hopniss or Hapniss was the Indian name of a wild plant, which they ate at that time...
 The roots resemble potatoes, and were boiled by the Indians who ate them instead of bread."
-Strachey in 1612 recorded observations of the Indigenous peoples in Virginia: "In June, July, and August they feed upon roots of tockohow, berries, groundnutts, fish, and greene wheate..."
+In 1612, William Strachey recorded observations of the Indigenous peoples in Virginia: "In June, July, and August they feed upon roots of tockohow, berries, groundnutts, fish, and greene wheate..."
 In Eastern Canada, the Jesuit missionary, Le Jeune, observed that the Indigenous peoples there would, "eat, besides, roots, such as the bulbs of the red lily; ... another that our French people call 'Rosary' because it is distinguished by tubers in the form of beads."
 The early author Rafinesque observed that the Cree were cultivating the plant for both its tubers and seeds.
-The author Brinton wrote in 1885 in regards to the Lenape people, "Of wild fruits and plants they consumed the esculent and nutritious tubers on the roots of the Wild Bean, Apios tuberosa... which the Indians called hobbenis..."
+The author Daniel G. Brinton wrote in 1885 in regards to the Lenape people, "Of wild fruits and plants they consumed the esculent and nutritious tubers on the roots of the Wild Bean, Apios tuberosa... which the Indians called hobbenis..."
 In 1910, Parker writes that the Iroquois were consuming significant quantities of groundnuts up until about thirty years before his writing.
 The Paris Documents of 1666 record that the sixth tribe of the second division of the Iroquois were identified as, "that of the Potatoe, which they call Schoneschironon" and an illustration of tubers is found in the Paris Documents with the explanation, "This is the manner they paint the tribe of the Potatoe."
-The author Gilmore records the use of groundnuts by the Caddoan and Siouan tribes of the Missouri river region, and the authors Prescott and Palmer record its use among the Sioux.
+The author Gilmore records the use of groundnuts by the tribes of the Missouri river region, and the authors Prescott and Palmer record its use among the Sioux.
 The Indigenous peoples would prepare the tubers in many different ways, such as frying them in animal fat or drying them into flour.
 Many tribes peel them and dry them in the sun, such as the Menomini who have traditionally built scaffolds of cedar bark covered with mats to dry their tubers for winter use.
 The Menomini are recorded as having dried the tubers in maple syrup or making a preserve of Groundnut tubers by boiling them in maple syrup.
 The Potawatomi have traditionally boiled their tubers.
 The traditional Meskwaki and Chippewa preparation involves peeling, parboiling, slicing, and drying the tubers.
 The Chippewa have historically used them as a sort of seasoning in all their foods.